A General Marked Point Process Framework For Self-Exciting Network Evolution: Dynamic Network Point Process Setup

-We consider only simple stationary process estimation.
-A point process is simple if, with probability one, all the points locations are distinct.
-Since the conditional intensity $\lambda$, uniquely determines the finite-dimensional distributions of any simple point process (Proposition 7.2.IV of \cite{daley2003introduction}) we can model an MPP by specifying a model for $\lambda$.
-A point process is stationary if the finite dimensional distribution of $N$ is invariant under shifts to $t$, \textit{i.e.} for all bounded Borel subsets of the real line $\mathcal{B}_r$ and times $t\in \mathbb{R}$, $\{N(\mathcal{B}_r+t)\}_{r=1}^\infty \perp t$.
+where $\nu$ is a reference measure on $\mathcal M$.
+Since $\mathcal M$ will be discrete in our construction, the natural choice is counting measure.

-Self exciting point processes, where the presence of points in the past effects the intensity of points in the future, can be modelled by univariate Hawkes processes \citep{Hawkes1971}.
-Hawkes processes have been generalized to allow for nonlinear kernel functions, as well as marked and multivariate settings \citep{bremaud1996stability, ogata1998space, davis2024multivariate}.
-A marked Hawkes process with background rate $\lambda_0$ and triggering kernel $g$ is characterized by $\mathcal{H}_t$-conditional intensity
+A point process is simple if, with probability one, all the points' spatiotemporal locations are distinct.
+We consider only simple point process estimation.
+Since the conditional intensity, $\lambda$, uniquely determines the finite-dimensional distributions of any simple stationary point process (Proposition 7.2.IV of \cite{daley2003introduction}) we can model an MPP by specifying a model for $\lambda$.
+We note that growing networks themselves are often non-stationary; conveniently, the MPP characterization itself is stable (see Section \ref{sec:path_dependent} for further discussion).

-Marked Hawkes processes are stationary when the offspring branching process is subcritical, \textit{i.e.} the expected cluster size is finite (Lemma 6.3.II of \cite{daley2007introduction}).
-Marked Hawkes process can be represented as an equivalent multivariate Hawkes process \citep{davis2024multivariate}.
-Practically, the parameters of $\lambda$ can be consistently estimated via maximum likelihood estimation \citep{rathbun1996asymptotic,schoenberg2016note,ogata1978estimators}.
+Self-exciting point processes, where points in the past affect future intensity, can be modeled by Hawkes processes \citep{Hawkes1971}.
+A marked Hawkes process with background rate $\lambda_0(m)$ and triggering kernel $g$ is characterized in Definition \ref{def:mpp_hawkes}.